Arnold-Trump/drlnd-continous-control/README.md

 * * * * *

 After you have followed the instructions above, open `Continuous_Control.ipynb` (located in the `p2_continuous-control/` folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

-Watch the (*silent*) video below to see what kind of output to expect from the notebook (for version 2 of the environment), if everything is working properly!
-Version 1 will look very similar (where you'll see a single agent, instead of 20!).

 In the last code cell of the notebook, you'll learn how to design and observe an agent that always selects random actions at each timestep.
 Your goal in this project is to create an agent that performs much better!